isomerpages/moe-bendemeersec/_cca/Sports/Football.md

 #### Striving for Excellence

-*“Football season in 2019 was one filled with ups and downs as well as learning opportunities.
+<p style="text-align:justify; font-style:italic">“Football season in 2019 was one filled with ups and downs as well as learning opportunities.
 Despite not winning the championships and having only a handful of players, we still managed to prove that we were definitely a force to be reckoned with.
 I feel that it was a great experience for everyone and we bonded very well as a team.
 Most importantly, we had fun.
-At the same time, I would like to thank our coach and teachers for motivating and guiding us along the way.”* **-Chong Shing, Alumni of Bendemeer Football Team.**
+At the same time, I would like to thank our coach and teachers for motivating and guiding us along the way.” <b>-Chong Shing, Alumni of Bendemeer Football Team.</b></p>

 ![Goalkeeper training](/images/Cca/football-05-e1627316395517.png)

-As the whistle blew, Hafiz, with sweat dripping down his face, pumped his fist in the air and said, “Yay!
+<p style="text-align:justify">As the whistle blew, Hafiz, with sweat dripping down his face, pumped his fist in the air and said, “Yay!
 We scored 2 goals!”
 The excitement was contagious as the winners basked in their victory.
-Every soccer match brings an adrenaline rush to these passionate young footballers and that’s what they love about Bendemeer Football.
+Every soccer match brings an adrenaline rush to these passionate young footballers and that’s what they love about Bendemeer Football.</p>

-Training under the hot sun is hard work but our passionate players persevere through the challenges.
+<p style="text-align:justify">Training under the hot sun is hard work but our passionate players persevere through the challenges.</p>

 #### Players in Motion